Yep, we’re talking about the same plant species as marijuana (i.e., Cannabis).

 You thought it was illegal, right?

-Well, it is if you smoke it.
+Well, it still is in many states, if you smoke it.

 But today, not only can you wear it, you can eat it, too.

 The kind you eat comes from a special variety of this plant.

 Any more than a poppy seed muffin will have you hallucinating.

 More than 6,000 years ago, the Chinese cultivated this plant which grew wild throughout Asia.